nrbnlulu/strawberry-django-auth/docs/settings.md

 ### CAPTCHA\_TEXT\_FACTORY

 > A callable with no arguments that returns a string.
+>
 > This will be used to generate the captcha image.

 ### CAPTCHA\_TEXT\_VALIDATOR

-> A callable that will receive the original string vs user input and returns a boolean.
+> A callable that will receive the original string vs user input and
+> returns a boolean.

 ### FORCE\_SHOW\_CAPTCHA

-> Whether to show the captcha image after it has been created for debugging purposes.
+> Whether to show the captcha image after it has been created for
+> debugging purposes.

 ### CAPTCHA\_SAVE\_IMAGE

-> if True, an png representation of the captcha will be saved under
+> If True, an png representation of the captcha will be saved under
-> MEDIA_ROOT/captcha/<datetime>/<uuid>.png
+> MEDIA_ROOT/captcha/<datetime>/<uuid>.png.

 ### UPDATE\_MUTATION\_FIELDS

-> fields on update account mutation.
+> Fields on update account mutation.

 ### ALLOW\_DELETE\_ACCOUNT